Tour de Provençe

 Art aplenty

-It wasn't just the landscape of Provençe that attracted legendary painters, such as van Gogh, Cézanne and Picasso, with its rolling lavender fields, rustic villages perched on hilltops; it was the light, which Matisse described as "soft and tender, yet brilliant."
-Whether you're peering over the sea glistening in the sun or watching the fiery sun set over the hills, a trip to this corner of France feels like walking straight into an Impressionist's canvas.
-And with such an extensive artistic legacy, it's no wonder this area is home to outstanding art collections, not to mention the studios where van Gogh, Cézanne and Rénoir worked.
+It wasn't just the landscape of Provence that attracted legendary painters such as Van Gogh, Cézanne and Picasso, with its rolling lavender fields and rustic villages perched on hilltops; it was the light that Matisse described as ‘soft and tender, yet brilliant’.
+Whether you gaze out over the sun-sparkling sea or watch the fiery sunset over the hills, a trip to this corner of France feels like stepping straight onto an Impressionist's canvas.
+And with such a rich artistic heritage, it's no surprise that this area is home to outstanding art collections, not to mention the studios where Van Gogh, Cézanne and Renoir worked.

 Artefakte, Antik, Mougins | © Bert Schwarz 2019

-Provençe and the Côte d'Azur are made for explorers big and small.
-One of the charms of traveling to this region is taking the back roads into the hinterland and soaking up the vast beauty and diversity.
-There are lavender fields, old plantations with olive trees, mountain roads winding along the slopes and, at the appropriate time of year, snow-covered mountain peaks.
-Here lies France's deepest gorge, the oldest road and several, challenging mountain passes that make the dreams of a passionate motorist come true.
-And then there is the Mediterranean Sea itself: a glistening blue mirror reflecting the rugged cliffs, white beaches and endless sky.
+Provence and the Côte d'Azur are perfect for explorers of all ages.
+One of the charms of travelling to this region is driving along the back roads into the hinterland and soaking up the immense beauty and diversity.
+There are lavender fields, old olive groves, mountain roads winding along the slopes and, at the right time of year, snow-capped mountain peaks.
+Here you will find France's deepest gorge, its oldest road and some challenging mountain passes that make the dreams of passionate drivers come true.
 And then there is the Mediterranean itself: a glistening blue mirror reflecting the rugged cliffs, white beaches and endless sky.

 Olivenbäume | © Bert Schwarz 2019

-No matter where you go in Provençe, you won't go hungry.
-Food is one of the central things in the life of a Frenchman, but in Provençe it becomes a cultivated passion.
+No matter where you go in Provence, you won't go hungry.
+Food is one of the central things in French life, but in Provence it becomes a refined passion.
 Dominated by the hallowed ingredients of Mediterranean cuisine, olive oil, wine, tomatoes and garlic, food in this region is always a highlight.
-And you don't have to look for long, small and large restaurants can be found everywhere and I met very good and grotto bad.
-So it is the usual mixture, although the chance to catch a bad restaurant is then quite manageable.
-Nevertheless, I found something like that and report elsewhere about it.
+And you don't have to look far to find them – there are small and large restaurants everywhere, and I came across some very good ones and some terrible ones.
+So it's the usual mix, but the chances of ending up in a bad restaurant are pretty slim.

 Restaurant, Mann, Männer, Frauen | © Bert Schwarz 2019